Skip to Content

 I love homemade stuffing.
 In fact, I was raised on it.
 And I’ll be honest.
 I’m not that picky.
 Stove Top is great.
 Homemade stuffing is great.
 Give me more stuffing.
 Fork it over, as they say.

 So this post truly comes from the heart.
-Making my own turkey stuffing had me a little nervous at first but now it’s one of my favorite Thanksgiving sides to make.
+Making my own turkey stuffing had me a little nervous at first but now it’s one of my favorite easy Thanksgiving sides to make.

 You see, I never actually made my mom’s homemade stuffing until a few years ago, when I cooked my very first turkey.